Boon-Jun/CS3245-HW4/README.txt

 MAF2:  0.1829879703
 MAP: 0.1253270719

-This implementation performs worser than our Baseline and the reason for this is that the generation of synonyms without context results in a lot of synonyms that are actually unrelated to the query.
+This implementation performs worse than our Baseline and the reason for this is that the generation of synonyms without context results in a lot of synonyms that are actually unrelated to the query.